marilynpoku/SEI-Project-Four/README.md

 ### Challenges

-- Working with a new language that we had just learnt near the end of the course was very challenging particularly because I felt I still needed more time to get my head around python before working on backend
+- Working with a new language that we had just learnt near the end of the course was very challenging particularly because I felt I still needed more time to get my head around Python before working on backend
 - Getting the comments show on the page when they were posted as discussed above
 - Working with serializers and populated serializer
 - Populating our models with the contents of the owner field rather than just the primary key of the owner